medusajs/medusa/docs/content/advanced/backend/subscribers/overview.md

 Whenever an event is emitted, the subscriber’s registered handler method is executed.
 The handler method receives as a parameter an object that holds data related to the event.
 For example, if an order is placed the `order.placed` event will be emitted and all the handlers will receive the order id in the parameter object.

+### Example Use Cases

+Subscribers are useful in many use cases, including:

+- Send a confirmation email to the customer when they place an order by subscribing to the `order.placed` event.
+- Automatically assign new customers to a customer group by subscribing to the `customer.created`.
+- Handle custom events that you emit

 ---

 ## See Also